DinoLeung/skuare/README.md

 The underlying protocol was reverse-engineered from the official Casio app, with significant assistance from [GShockAPI](https://github.com/izivkov/GShockAPI/tree/main).

-Currently, Skuare supports the GMW-B5000 and GW-B5600 models.
+Currently, Skuare supports the GMW-B5000 and GW-B5600 models, as these are the only watch models I have access to.

 ## Supported watch features